joelparkerhenderson/ai-medical-diagnosis-examples/gpt-oss-120b-chain-of-thought.md

-# GPT-OSS 120B chain of thought
+# AI medical diagnosis examples: GPT-OSS 120B chain of thought

 This page shows an AI medical diagnosis example that uses GPT-OSS 12B chain of thought.
 To help make progress with conversations about AI medical diagnosis, this repository contains my own writeup of my own real medical symptoms when I felt especially unwell.
 I did the writeup at the start of my real visit to a real doctor at a real hospital.